Rosiak/esphome-tesla-ble/README.md

 If the vehicle is unlocked or a person is detected as present in the vehicle, the vehicle will be polled at *update_interval* until it is locked and/or no person is present in the vehicle.
 This could be useful if you wish to quickly detect a change in the vehicle (for example, I use it to detect when it is put into gear so I can trigger an automation to open my electric gate).

 Note that if the other parameters are not multiples of *update_interval*, the timings will be longer than expected.
 For example, if *update_interval* is set to 30s and *poll_data_period* is set to 75s, then the effective *poll_data_period* will be 90s.

+## Miles vs Km

+By default the car reports miles, so this integration returns miles.
+In home assistant you can edit the sensor and select the prefered unit of measurement there.

 ### Pre-requisites
 - Python 3.10+